 TechStyle’s teams approach traffic acquisition in a similar, agile way.
 They design and test a whopping 35,000 ad creatives every year and verify 150 TV commercials.
 In just 16 days from the start of their new year’s advertising campaign, they were able to come up with a creative and a landing page that were 2 times more effective than those that were served on the first day.

 One of the most popular ways to promote online stores and brands is by engaging influencers in social media.
 However, the real power lies in empowering your customers/clients to do that job on a way bigger scale.
-Remember that just as Emily Weiss, Glossier’s Founder & CEO said:
+Remember that just as Emily Weiss (btw.
+Emily is on our list of the best ecommerce influencers), Glossier’s Founder & CEO said:

 People are looking for other people’s experiences when they are in the exploration phase